oluwafemidan/Heart-disease-prediction/README.md

 - The best-performing model in terms of ROC score is the Naive bayes.

 # Summary:
 Based on the analysis of these metrics, the Random Forest consistently performed well across Precision, Recall, and ROC Score.
-It achieved the highest recall and a competitive ROC score.
+It achieved the highest Accuracy Score.
 Therefore, the Random Forest appears to be the best-performing model for this heart disease prediction task.

 # Recommendations:
 Considering the Random Forest's balanced performance across multiple metrics, it is recommended to use the Random Forest as the final model for heart disease prediction in this project.
 However, hyperparameter tuning and further evaluation using cross-validation techniques may help optimize the model's performance further.